Halff’s Water Utilities Symposium

 During the next session, Erin Atkinson, PE, CFM, GISP, offered attendees a glimpse into how a wastewater asset management program can simplify the daunting task of monitoring, evaluating and repairing miles of system components.
 He illustrated how the program uses GIS to locate assets and determine network connectivity, survey all above-ground assets, perform condition assessments, develop a comprehensive GIS database integrating the condition assessment and deliver a CIP plan.

 Jennifer Ramos, who served on the San Antonio City Council (2008-2012) before joining Halff, offered some insight on how to approach elected officials to get their support for specific projects.
 She encouraged ongoing communication, planning for the future and keeping the betterment of the community in mind at all times.
 On the other hand, Jennifer also gave a list of things not to do, including bringing problems without solutions, asking for rate increases every year and requesting rate increases during an election cycle.

 Robert Saenz, PE, CFM, PMP, of Halff’s McAllen office conducted a panel discussion with Frank, Tony, Erin and Jennifer, and then Frank wrapped up the day with a review of utility management tools and challenges, including the 10 Attributes of Effective Utilities.

 Halff has the expertise to offer guidance on administrative issues as well as engineering projects.
 We welcome the opportunity to provide seminars and workshops, and we will work with clients to schedule educational sessions in your area.
 Halff has a multi-disciplined team of engineers, modelers and planners who work together to help clients achieve long-lasting results and the greatest value for our clients’ investments.
-If Halff Associates can assist your team, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+If Halff Associates can assist your team, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.